-- About 53% of the population is between the age of 18 and 64.
+- About 52% of the population in the Louisville MSA is between the ages of 20 and 59.

 Key Employment Stats:

-- GDP of Louisville/Jefferson County is more than $72 billion, according to the Federal Reserve Bank of St. Louis, and has grown by more than 34% over the past ten years.
+- GDP of Louisville/Jefferson County is more than $73.8 billion, according to the Federal Reserve Bank of St. Louis, and has grown by 45% over the past ten years.

 - Job growth in Louisville last year was 0.8% with unemployment at just 3.7%.